-This is a portable device that the client keeps with them at all times.
-The device is paired with the client's cell phone and randomly alerts them to provide a sample of breath for analysis.
-(Analysis is the same as with the PBT.)
-The data is then transferred by the cell phone into a software program that is accessed and monitored by Probation.
+SoberLink is a portable device that the client keeps with them at all times.
+The device is paired with the client's cell phone and randomly alerts them to provide a sample of breath for analysis (Analysis is the same as with the PBT).
+The data is then transferred by the cell phone into a software program that is accessed and monitored by the Probation Department.